palei/tronner/README.md

 Tronner
 =======

 Tronner is a python powered event handling and scripting framework for [Armagetron Advanced](http://armagetronad.net).
+It makes writing external scripts easy and fun!

 # Examples